python-control/python-control/doc/plotting.rst

 .. image:: freqplot-gangof4.png

-Nyquist analysys can be done using the :func:`~control.nyquist_response` function, which evaluates an LTI system along the Nyquist contour, and the :func:`~control.nyquist_plot` function, which generates a Nyquist plot::
+Nyquist analysis can be done using the :func:`~control.nyquist_response` function, which evaluates an LTI system along the Nyquist contour, and the :func:`~control.nyquist_plot` function, which generates a Nyquist plot::